SSWConsulting/SSW.Rules.Content/rules/visual-design-specifications/rule.md

 ---
 Storytelling plays a large role in software design and development.
 A story captures attention, provides clarity, and inspires teams and stakeholders to take action.

-Storyboards is a good ways to visually communicate stories to teams and stakeholders.
+Storyboards is a good way to visually communicate stories to teams and stakeholders.
 A storyboard is composed of a linear sequence of graphics or illustrations combined to create a visual story.

 Used as a tool, storyboards first became popular in motion picture production.